agdevhq/docs/README.md

-# AG Documentation
+# Ag.dev Documentation

-This repository contains the public documentation for AG, an agent platform for building and deploying AI agents.
+This repository contains the public documentation for Ag.dev, the platform for building and deploying AI agents.

 ## Development